arduino731/van-vlymen-paws-portfolio/README.md

 -  **DOM Manipulation:** Demonstrated expertise in manipulating the Document Object Model for dynamic web page updates.
 -  **jQuery Library:** Leveraged for simplifying JavaScript code and enhancing website interactivity.

+## **Code Repository:**

+Include links to your code repositories for each project, allowing visitors to view your code and understand your development process.